Relacibo/ratcsv/README.md

 # ratcsv

-Minimalistic CSV Editor which makes use of [Ratatui](https://ratatui.rs).
+Minimalistic, very lightweight CSV Editor which makes use of [Ratatui](https://ratatui.rs).

 For now the keybinds are fixed and inspired by the Helix keybinds.